Rediscovering Deep Neural Networks Through Finite-State Distributions: Introduction

-In this paper, we present a framework for classification with the key feature that unlike existing models inference is made on finite-state spaces.
-Classification of FSDs are attractive in the sense that it sets up the requirement for composition of classifiers, since the output of Bayesian classifiers are FSDs.
-To construct a Bayesian FSD classifier we borrow concepts from the Theory of Large Deviations and Information Geometry, introducing the KullBack-Leibler divergence (KLD) as the log-likelihood function.
-The composition of Bayesian classifiers are used to serve as a multilayer classification model.
-The resulting structure deeply resembles CNNs, namely modules similar to the core CNN layers are naturally derived and fit together.
-Specifically, we show that the popular non-linearities used in deep neural networks, e.g., ReLU and Sigmoid \cite{nair2010rectified}, are in fact element-wise approximations of some normalization mapping.
-Moreover, we show that the linearities amount to calculating the KLD, while max pooling is an approximation to the marginalization of the indices.
-In our framework, there exists a natural correspondence between types of the nonlinearity and pooling.
-In particular, Sigmoid and ReLU correspond to Average Pooling and Max Pooling, respectively, while each pair is dictated by the type of KLD used.
-The models in our framework are statistically analyzable in all the layers; there is a clear statistical interpretation for every parameter, variable and layer.
+\item We show that general forms of popular non-linearities used in deep neural networks, e.g., ReLU and Sigmoid \cite{nair2010rectified}, are derived naturally using Bayesian classification. \item We show that the linearities amount to calculating the KLD, while marginalization of the spatial indices is asymptotically equivalent to max pooling.
+In our framework, a natural correspondence exists between types of the nonlinearity and pooling.
+In particular, Sigmoid and ReLU correspond to Average Pooling and Max Pooling, respectively, while usage of each pair is dictated by the type of KLD employed. \item The models in our framework are statistically analyzable in all the layers; there is a statistical interpretation for every parameter, variable and layer.
+All the tensors existing in our framework represent a FSD.
 The interpretability of the parameters and variables provides insights into the initialization, encoding of parameters and the optimization process.
-Since the distributions are over finite states, the entropy is easily calculable for both the model and data, providing a crucial tool for both theoretical and empirical analysis.
+Since the distributions are over finite states, the entropy is easily calculable for both the model and data, providing a crucial tool for both theoretical and empirical analysis. \end{itemize} Overall, we set up the stepping stones toward understanding and interpretable design of large scale machine learning toolboxes.

 The organization of the paper is as follows.
 In Section \ref{sec:related}, we review related work on FSDs and the analysis of CNNs.
-In Section \ref{sec:frame}, we describe the construction of the proposed framework and a single layer model for classification and explain the connections to CNNs.
-In Section \ref{sec:MultilayerConvPool}, we describe the extension of the framework to multiple layers.
-Also, we introduce the extension to the convolutional model and provide a natural pooling layer by assuming stationarity of the data distribution.
-Furthermore, we explain the relation between vanilla CNNs and our model.
+In Section \ref{sec:frame}, we describe the construction of the proposed framework, multilayer and convolutional models for classification.
 In Section \ref{sec:experiment}, we evaluate few baseline architectures in the proposed framework as a proof of concept, and provide an analysis on entropy measurements available in our framework.